This simple, pasta bowl recipe is one of our favorites, particularly in summer, when sweet corn and fresh tomatoes are in season.

 - Salt and freshly ground black pepper

-- 1/2 chipotle pepper in adobe sauce, very finely chopped (or more to taste, see notes)
+- 1/2 chipotle pepper in adobo sauce, seeded and finely chopped

-- 2 to 3 thin slices sweet onion, halved and separated
+- 4 thin slices sweet onion, halved and separated

 - 1 cup coarsely shredded Monterey Jack cheese

 - Bring a pot of salted water to a boil for the pasta and cook according to the package directions.
 Reserve 1/4 cup of the cooking liquid, drain the pasta and return it to the pan.

 - While the pasta cooks, fry the bacon until crisp.
 Transfer to a paper towel-lined plate and drain all but 1 tablespoon of the bacon fat from the pan.

 - Heat 1 tablespoon of the butter along with the bacon fat over medium heat and add the tomatoes.
 Season with salt and pepper and sauté until softened, 3 to 4 minutes.